2002 British Grand Prix: Race

 Michael Schumacher led for the remainder of the race, taking his seventh victory in ten races in the season and 60th of his career.
 His teammate Barrichello finished second, 14.578 seconds behind, through a tyre strategy devised by Ferrari technical director Ross Brawn.
 Barrichello was followed by Montoya in third.
 BAR scored their first championship points of the season after their two drivers ran reliably, while the rain neutralised McLaren and Renault's pace advantage.
 Villeneuve finished fourth with Panis taking fifth.
-Heidfeld was the final point-scorer in sixth, despite racing on tyres that were below temperature, causing him to understeer and lose traction entering and leaving turns.
+Heidfeld was the final point-scorer in sixth, despite racing on tyres he felt were below temperature, causing him to understeer and have poor traction entering and leaving turns.
 Fisichella finished seventh, battling Heidfeld in the last laps despite a nervous car.
-Ralf Schumacher finished eighth, ahead of Massa in ninth, after the latter spun several times during the race.Coulthard's pace improved as the track dried, but he was 10th.
-De La Rosa was the last driver to cross the finish line in 11th, hampered by the rain.
+Ralf Schumacher finished eighth, ahead of Massa in ninth, after the latter spun several times during the race.
+Coulthard's pace improved as the track dried, but he was 10th.
+De la Rosa was the last driver to cross the finish line in 11th, hampered by the rain.
 In total, 11 of the 21 qualifiers finished the race.